-How long does it take to learn a new language?
+How long does it take to learn English?

 “How long will it take me to learn English?”
 This is a question we often hear, especially with summer intensive courses just around the corner.
 Students all over the world want to know how much time and effort it will take them to master a new language.

 Teachers know the answer isn’t as simple as it seems.
-It’s dependent on lots of different things, such as; how different the second language is from their mother tongue, how old they are, whether they can speak other languages, how much time they will have to study outside the classroom, their motivation and ability to practice.
+It depends on many things, such as; how different the second language is from their mother tongue, how old they are, whether they can speak other languages, how much time they will have to study outside the classroom, their motivation and ability to practice.

 The truth is, it takes A LOT of work to become proficient in a new language – and students need to be aware that they need to study independently if they want to progress rapidly.